Email Processing in Lua

 add_header_field

-Function that schedules an action to add a new header to the email message.
+Function which schedules an action to add a new header to the message.

 Receives two mandatory arguments:

-name is the header name as a string;
+name is a name of the header to be added in the form of a string;

-value is the header value as a string.
+value is the header value in the form of a string.

-The value will be encoded according to RFC 2047.
+The value is encoded in accordance with RFC 2047.

 Function